Collision Hulls in 3ds Max for Source

 - *Any piece of the model that is broken into a separate Object (as opposed to Element) with the Editable Poly Detach function is no longer part of the model and must be re-assigned to the WWMT helper with the Add Sel or Append functions before the Quick Hull Function is run.

-- Also see Hull Helper.
+- Also see Hull Helper for more advanced hull generation tools.

 WWMT Collision Hull Utilities & Techniques